tobbenb/docker-containers/tvheadend4-stable/README.md

 If you do not know which ports to passthrough you can add –net=“host” after -d and remove all port passthrough -p 1234:1234

-I have not tested if it works to passthrough a DVB card from the host.

-The version of tvheadend of the latest build is 4.0.5.
 It's built from git and have transcoding and HDHomerun enabled.